JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 What is not stated is that, with high inflation and high interest rates, the district’s bond management company estimates that the bond interest will add another $100,000,000 to also be paid by property taxpayers bringing the total to $250,000,000

-Even with if rapid new construction continues somehow with our high inflation and high interest rates over the next 22 years, say 2% average growth a year, the property owner of a parcel with a $500,000 AV as of 2022 will pay:
+Even if rapid new construction continues somehow with our high inflation and high interest rates over the next 22 years, say 2% average growth a year, the property owner of a parcel with a $500,000 AV as of 2022 will pay:

 $38,000 over the next 22 years